Areíto (album): Album

 In Spain, despite the high expectations, the album peaked at number two.
 It eventually sold over 360,000 copies and was the 7th best selling album of 1993 in Spain and 5th best selling album by a foreign artist.
 In Mexico, Areito sold 125,000 copies and was certified Gold.
-Guerra performed over 30 shows during the Areíto tour, making a comeback to the top 10 due to album sales surge.
+Guerra performed over 20 shows in Spain during the Areíto tour, making a comeback to the top 10 due to album sales surge.

 By 1993, the album had sold 1,500,000 copies worldwide, eventually selling 2 million copies worldwide.

 However, sales figures from Areíto were significantly less in comparison to Bachata Rosa.
 Some attributed that one of the reasons was because Areíto did not have the same formula of mixed rhythms that caused his predecessor reached new audiences and universal acclaim.
 Instead, the album musical structure was based more on traditional bachata, merengue and bolero, causing some disappointment to the most recent fans at the time.